 The current model pushes information from one end of the supply chain to the other, hoping to reach the right folks at the right time.
 The typical cycle time for new product development, from start to finish, is about a year but doesn’t consider the time on the frontend needed to stay up on the latest products and services entering the market.
-Most, engineers attend one or two seminars or trade shows per year, subscribe to technical journals and newsletters.
+Most engineers attend one or two seminars or trade shows per year, subscribe to technical journals and newsletters.
 Even then they aren’t able to take in all that’s being presented.
 There’s a ton of pent up information being thrust onto all who will listen, all at once.
 It’s like drinking from a fire hose!
 Conference organizers and publishers do their best to structure their information so that “consumers” can gather what they need in short order.
-Still, some of these products have already been on the market for months or even a year two.
+Still, some of these products or services have already been on the market for months or even a year two.
 And, not all new products are represented.
 Again, information is locked up, waiting to be “pushed” to the user.

 The new model pulls information at the exact time, to the right people taking a process which can span years down to months!
 Think of how much a company can achieve by building and delivering a product that is an ideal match to the market, 2-3 times faster.
 That’s a huge savings!

 You can get a sense of the way things work now by watching water flowing down a river.
-At the source, water slowly trickles off hillsides into small streams where they meet with other creeks, collide and begin to race downhill.
+At the source, water slowly trickles off hillsides into small streams where they meet with other creeks, collide/merge and begin to race downhill.
 At every point there are rocks, branches, twists and turns which disrupt the flow.
-Rocks under the surface cause the water raise up.
+Rocks under the surface cause the water rise up.
 Large rocks breaking the surface cause eddies where twigs and branches can spin for days before breaking loose.
 At some points along the river, water drops off a cliff, smashing into the rocks below before it regroups and heads downstream.

 In business much of the same things occur.
 At the start of a new project an engineer seeks out information from lots of different sources as he or she investigates the latest and greatest components for a new product.
 The information trickles in.
-As the new product design begins to take shape, the flow of information begins to pick up speed running into lots of obstacles such as: obsolete or alternative components, out of date information, market analysis, cost constraints, management approvals, etc. Just like a river, it’s a very linear and turbulent process.
+As the new product design begins to take shape, the flow of information begins to pick up speed running into lots of obstacles such as: obsolete or alternative components, out-of-date information, market analysis, cost constraints, management approvals, etc. Just like a river, it’s a very linear and turbulent process.